Running a Node

 make install

-Before actually running the node, we need to initialise the chain, and most importantly its genesis file.
+Before actually running the node, we need to initialize the chain, and most importantly its genesis file.
 This is done with the init subcommand:

 Public Testnet/Mainnet Chains